kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 There's a lot missing here that enterprise compliance would require: security policies, network separation, access control, user management, you name it.
 Yet, these operations are tolerated.

-At some point this shadow operation grows large enough so that it can no longer be removed.
-In parallel the risk is high enough such that folks start taking it seriously.
+At some point, this shadow operation grows large enough so that it can no longer be removed.
+In parallel, the risk is high enough such that folks start taking it seriously.
 Maybe the security people begrudgingly set up a VPN or proxy so that this new cloud operation can access the internal data instead of using workarounds.
 Maybe they offer help to start managing cloud users, integrating it with their enterprise authentication.
 The possibilities are endless.